The following is a list of everything you need to know about being a student at IUP.

 This is an overview only.
 It is your responsibility to become familiar with the entire policy found in the Policies and Procedures section of this publication before taking action.
 This policy states the definition of sexual harassment and the procedure for filing a complaint.
 For additional information please refer to the Office of Human Resources, Assistant to the President for Social Equity, at 724-357-2431.

 It is your responsibility to become familiar with the entire policy.
-Contact the Center for Student Life, 102 Pratt Hall, at 724-357-1264.
-Banners must be hung by the IUP Maintenance Department, Robertshaw Building, as approved by the Center for Student Life.
+Contact the Center for Multicultural Student Leadership and Engagement, 307 Pratt Hall, at 724-357-2598.
+Banners must be hung by the IUP Maintenance Department, Robertshaw Building, as approved by the Center for Multicultural Student Leadership and Engagement.

 The Six O’clock Series offers a diverse series of programs designed to appeal to student interest while simultaneously stimulating critical thinking, introspection, and good citizenship in an increasingly interdependent, global society.
 Programs take place most Monday nights throughout the academic year from 6:00 p.m. to 7:30 p.m. in the Ohio Room of the HUB.